metio/terraform-provider-k8s/docs/data-sources/ec2_services_k8s_aws_route_table_v1alpha1_manifest.md

 Optional:

 - `routes` (Attributes List) (see [below for nested schema](#nestedatt--spec--routes))
 - `tags` (Attributes List) The tags.
-The value parameter is required, but if you don't want the tagto have a value, specify the parameter with no value, and we set the valueto an empty string. (see [below for nested schema](#nestedatt--spec--tags))
+The value parameter is required, but if you don't want the tag to have a value, specify the parameter with no value, and we set the value to an empty string. (see [below for nested schema](#nestedatt--spec--tags))
 - `vpc_id` (String) The ID of the VPC.
-- `vpc_ref` (Attributes) AWSResourceReferenceWrapper provides a wrapper around *AWSResourceReferencetype to provide more user friendly syntax for references using 'from' fieldEx:APIIDRef:	from:	  name: my-api (see [below for nested schema](#nestedatt--spec--vpc_ref))
+- `vpc_ref` (Attributes) AWSResourceReferenceWrapper provides a wrapper around *AWSResourceReference type to provide more user friendly syntax for references using 'from' field Ex: APIIDRef: from: name: my-api (see [below for nested schema](#nestedatt--spec--vpc_ref))

 <a id="nestedatt--spec--routes"></a>
 ### Nested Schema for `spec.routes`